 The differences between the two doctrines I developed are not significant.
 Some changes pertain terminology or small adjustments to parts of principles, for example, the principle of prior notice.
 In a case where guerilla tactics are aimed at soldiers and not civilians, the present doctrine maintains, unlike the doctrine for fighting terror, that a state does not have the luxury of considering whether or not to give prior warning.
 To the contrary, it has an even greater obligation to give civilians notice in such a case.

-The distinction between a conscripted army and a professional army is a critical point in this doctrine.
-For example, when considering proportionality, if a state’s soldiers are conscripted, then a high level of military benefit (two parameters) is required to create a military need for immediate action.
-This is true, even if the parameter of causing collateral damage is equally high.
-By contrast if a state’s soldiers are professional (volunteers), a higher value of at least three parameters of military benefit is needed to create a military necessity to undertake immediate action, even if the parameter of danger of causing collateral damage is similarly high.
+The distinction between a conscripted army and a professional army is a critical point in this doctrine, as it will be explained

 The working definition of a guerilla group used throughout this book, addresses both the military and security audience against whom such actions are aimed as well as guerilla strategies.
 This was how the case studies were analyzed and how the doctrine was formulated.
 Assuming the proposed doctrine is used by those adhering to other definitions, it should be clarified that if a guerilla organization plans to launch a terror/guerilla attack against civilians, such an action should be examined according to the universal-ethical doctrine for fighting terror.